dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 ##### `AUTH_SERVER_URL`

-Base URL of the Keycloak server used for authenticating the client requests.
+Backend Endpoint URL of the Keycloak server for direct communication between the archive application and Keycloak for authenticating client requests.
 Default value is `https://keycloak:8443`.

+##### `UI_AUTH_SERVER_URL`

+Frontend Endpoint URL of the Keycloak server used by the browser based Archive UI to access Keycloak.
+If there is a reverse proxy in front of Keycloak, the URL has to reflect hostname and port of the reverse proxy.
+Default value is `${AUTH_SERVER_URL}`.

 ##### `REALM_NAME`